Online Payroll Explained

 - Payments to your staff

-Dates and amounts must always be recorded.
+Dates and amounts must be kept track of at all times.

 - Payment types

 Salaries, hourly rates, bonuses, and commissions are all different.